hchenqi/ViewDesign/README.md

 If a view acquires mouse capture, all subsequent mouse events will be directly translated and sent to this view.

 A view can acquire focus to receive key events as instances of `KeyEvent`.
 This view is also tracked by `Desktop` in another stack, and all its parent views and itself will receive `FocusIn` event as `FocusEvent`, and the view itself will additionally receive `Focus` event.
 The view which acquired focus before will receive `Blur` event and its parent views that are not the parent views of the newly tracked view will receive `FocusOut` event.

+## History

+This project spans several years of development under a former name `WndDesign`.
+The design principle and the coding style has shifted largely after multiple revisions until reaching its current pattern at the year of 2021 and was since then under maintenance and further underwent several major refactorings in the course of refinement.

+The initial version sticks to Win32 API and without much object-oriented and modular design, even without proper version controlling with git.
+I was at an early stage of learning C++/STL and Win32 APIs and tried to implement basic data structures on my own and manually draw everything on bitmaps by manipulating the pixels.
+I had to stop at font and text rendering because of its huge complexity, and turned to use Direct2D and DirectWrite libraries.

+The next two versions over-complicated the framework by having both a dynamic library and a static library, and enforcing every window to have a style for layout calculation and a non-client region in case of drawing scrollbars.
+It also tries to optimize drawing of large windows by introducing layers and tiling mechanism for every window.
+The reflow logic was also complicated by having a queue storing the windows whose size has changed and actually updating the size the windows by the order of the depth of the window on the tree.

+A common layout calculation logic for different types of components was the core concern during the development.
+With the concept of size reference, the current version abstracted the 2 minimal APIs `OnSizeRefUpdate` and `OnChildSizeUpdate` for layout calculation and other minimal APIs for drawing and message handling, and became minimal, modular and modern.